sorinbotirla/Raspberry-Pi-FLIR-Lepton-Thermal-Imaging-Camera/README.md

 ## Copyrights

-FLIR, Teledyne, Lepton and their logos are trademarks registered and copyrighted by Teledyne FLIR LLC
+FLIR, Teledyne, Lepton and their logos are trademarks registered and owned by Teledyne FLIR LLC